-All documents to be filed with RAN must be notarised, and the signature notarisation should state the signatories' authority.
+All documents to be filed with RAN must be notarised and the signature notarisation should state the signatories' authority.

-Documents issued or executed in other jurisdictions must be legalised through apostille (the Hague Convention of 5 October 1961), or by a Portuguese consulate, before being filed for registration in Portugal.
+Documents issued or executed in other jurisdictions must be legalised through the Hague Apostille of 5 October 1961, or by a Portuguese consulate before being filed for registration in Portugal.
 However, documents to be filed in relation to aircraft registration may be written in English, without the need for translation into Portuguese.